-Full-size walls, floors, and ceilings are build using CLT.
+Full-size walls, floors, and ceilings are built using CLT.
 It is somewhat similar to Plywood.
 But uses veneer sheets to make plywood.
 The thickness of plywood is very thin.
-While lumber uses to manufacture CLT.
-There is no doubt that the CLT is stronger than the traditional Lumbar and plywood.
+While lumber is used to manufacture CLT.
+There is no doubt that the CLT is stronger than the traditional Lumber and plywood.

 Cross-Laminated Timber Uses